November 08, 2018

-Circadian rhythms, which control the body’s internal clock and sleep and wake cycles, are likely the reason that your body burns calories at different speeds throughout the day, according to a small study published in Current Biology.
+Circadian rhythms, which control the body’s internal clock, are likely the reason that your body burns calories at different speeds throughout the day, according to a small study published in Current Biology.

 At rest — the times when you aren’t working out or moving, really — humans burn about 10 percent more calories in the late afternoon than they do late at night, the study found.
 This is probably a big reason why nutritionists warn against late-night snacking.